 The existing structure with its serial character of columns and slabs has been preserved.
 Behind it is the huge Hafenbacken 1, mainly built of bricks and concrete, but with steel elements for technical aspects such as the gallery access.
 Our building, which has a unique character because it belongs to the industrial area, will now be part of the residential quarter on the other side of the river.
 It is, so to speak, part of both worlds and our proposal aims to reflect this dynamic.

-Winery and Dwelling (Transformation of a Farmhouse), Brusata di Novazzano, Ticino, CH, 2019–ongoing; 700 m²; Architecture: Atelier Amont; Collaborator(s): Stefano Dell‘Oro; Client: Private (Direct Commission); Structure: Enrico Pellegrini (Stabio)
+Winery and Dwelling (Transformation of a Farmhouse), Brusata di Novazzano, Ticino, CH, 2019–2021; 700 m²; Architecture: Atelier Amont; Collaborator(s): Stefano Dell‘Oro; Client: Private (Direct Commission); Structure: Enrico Pellegrini, Stabio (TI)

 Garden, Riehen, Basel, CH, 2018; 2,200 m²; Study; Landscape: Atelier Amont; Client: Private

-The possibility of a new garden was studied for an existing villa from the 1930s.
+A transformation of a garden around an existing villa from the 1930s.
 The proposal contains two disparate realms, but developed with regard to each other, forming a meaningful unity.
 An upper portion is light-filled and enjoyed from a pavilion at the top of a slope, where the clients spend time dining with family or guests while looking down on shrubs pruned in cloud-like formations rising as the topography descends.
 The lower portion is at the bottom of the same slope, under the respective shrubs which gradually become higher at the back of the plot – creating a hidden, dark, shady world for walking alone or seeking introspection seated next to a quiet pool of water.
 One unique garden, like a body, offers the potential to satisfy desires for both convivial enjoyment and solitude.

 House, Monti Russu, Rena Majore, Sassari, Sardinia, IT, 2017; 110 m²; Study; Architecture: Atelier Amont; Client: Private